top of page

 Weddings are a natural for video recording, and having a professional record of your amazing reunion of family and friends should be on top of your list.

-I'm sure you've heard how the day will become a blur, and with so much happening at once, you will inevitably miss so much.
+I'm sure you've heard from your married friends how the day is just one big blur, and with so much happening at once, you will inevitably miss so much.
 That's the beauty of video recording done right.
 Photographs are great, but life doesn't happen as a bunch of still pictures.

-Here is a short list of advice I can give you, from my years of experience, when shopping and considering the investment in your wedding video:
+Here are the top five important points of advice I can give you, from my 37 years as a wedding videographer when shopping and considering the investment in your wedding video recording:

-• Make certain a wedding video is near the top of your budget list.
+2. Make certain a wedding video is near the top of your budget list.
 I'm not saying that because that's what I do.
 Think about it - after the day is over, what do you have besides what you remember?
 Photographs and the video.
 Photographs can't capture the sound of your vows, the toasts, music, Aunt Tilly's famous jig, Grandma's well-wishes.
 Don't overspend on any one element of your wedding that now compromises your chance to hire a good videographer.
-I can't tell you how many couples I've run into months and years later that told me one of three things - 1.
+I can't tell you how many couples I've run into months and years later that told me one of two things - 1.
 I am SO glad we decided to have you shoot our wedding video.
-2. We're so sorry we didn't hire you to shoot our video.
+2. We're so sorry we didn't hire you to shoot our wedding video (and we didn't hire anyone).
 You can't go back and re-do it, so be number one.

-• Make sure "what you see is what you get" in a sample video.
+3. Make sure "what you see is what you get" in a sample video.
 Optimally, you should see a full-length video from an actual wedding.
-Make certain the same people shooting and editing the video you like will be working for you.
-Everyone in this business brings their own individual style, personality, vision, and talent to your project.
+Make certain the same people shooting and editing the video that you saw will be working for you.
+Everyone in this business brings their own individual style, personality, vision, and talent to your wedding day.
 This being the case, you can't really compare "apples with apples."
 You want to make sure the video company's vision aligns with yours.

-The first video below is a perfect example of my style of videography.
+The first video below is a perfect example of my "style" of videography.
 Grandmother arrives at the ceremony site and sees her granddaughter in her wedding gown for the first time.
-I caught her entrance, and decided to stay on her, to see how she would react.
+I caught her entrance, and instinctively stayed on her, to see how she would react.
 It is also a perfect example of why you need a professional videographer.
 A priceless moment you certainly would have missed as the bride.
+Now, that moment is captured to enjoy for years to come.
+Priceless?
+You bet!

-Contact me, so we can discuss all the important details of your wedding, helping you to create a great keepsake.
+Give me a call, text me, or click the contact button below so we can discuss all the important details of your wedding, helping you to create a beautiful keepsake.

 New York Yacht Wedding Highlights